 ProBiota HistaminX contains probiotic species that excludes strains that are known to increase histamine in the gut and is a great option for those who may be sensitive to histamine.

-You can find all of these high quality probiotics in my Supplement Store on FullScript.
+You can find all of these high quality probiotics in our Supplement Store on FullScript.

-Stayed tuned for my next post which will discuss my favorite supplements (Quercetin, Stinging Nettles) and nutrients (Vitamin C, Bromelain, N-Acetyl-L-Cysteine) and their useful role in supporting allergic conditions.
+Other favorite supplements to support allergies include (Quercetin, Stinging Nettles) and nutrients (Vitamin C, Bromelain, N-Acetyl-L-Cysteine).
 And if you need recommendations for probiotics for babies, head over to this post.

 - Seidman et al. Clinical Practice Guideline: Allergic Rhinitis.
 Otolaryngology–Head and Neck Surgery 2015, Vol. 152(1S) S1–S43.